Rinzlller/SekaiCTF-2023/README.md

 	    ...

 The split_at() function will fail with a size larger than the input size (400 bytes exactly).
 But, fortunately, the read() function also has some logical vulnerability - it reads data up to b'\x0a', but counts it up to b'\x00'.
 It's weird, isn't it?)

+Within BoF we get ROP.
+There is only one complication, we need to push the /bin/sh string on the stack, however Rust, even without a library, puts a lot of gadgets in executable files for this.